JetBrains/kotlin-web-site/docs/topics/curl.md

 You see the actual output because the call `curl_easy_perform` prints the result to the standard output.
 You could hide this using `curl_easy_setopt`.

-> You can find the resulting code on [GitHub](https://github.com/Kotlin/kotlin-hands-on-intro-kotlin-native).
+> You can find the resulting code in our [GitHub](https://github.com/Kotlin/kotlin-hands-on-intro-kotlin-native) repository.
 >

 ## What’s next?